-Techteal offer two types of general professional trainings, off- or on-site:
+Techteal offer various types of professional training, off- or on-site, such as:

 Ethernet resides within the OSI model.
 The OSI model is a conceptual model that standardizes the communication functions of a computing system without regard to its underlying internal structure and technology.
 The model partitions a communication system into abstraction layers.